Prayag Mukundan

-Prayag Mukundan is an Indian cinematographer who works in Malayalam, Kannada and Hindi cinema.
-He is an alumnus of I-MET VFX & Animation Film School & Neo Film School, Kochi.
-He was mentored by known vfx director Biju Dhanapalan and cinematographers like C. K. Muraleedharan ISC, Jain Joseph, Sujith Vaassudev and Sudheer Palsane.
-Prayag have done cinematography for documentaries, short films and research projects for IIT Bombay His debut feature as Director of photography is called Emergency Exit that titled as Thurthu Nirgamana in Kannada language.
+Prayag Mukundan is an Indian cinematographer working predominantly in Malayalam, Kannada and Hindi film industries.
+With an educational background in VFX and Animation filmmaking and cinematography, he received mentorship from VFX director Biju Dhanapalan and cinematographers like C. K. Muraleedharan, Sujith Vaassudev and Sudheer Palsane.
+Prayag's early body of work includes documentaries, advertisements, short films and government projects, including research collaborations with IIT Bombay He made his feature film debut as Director of photography with the Kannada film Thurthu Nirgamana (Emergency Exit).